Bob Byington: Career

+His film, Frances Ferguson, premiered at South by Southwest in March 2019.
+His most recent film, Lousy Carter, premiered at the 76th Locarno Film Festival and was released in the United States on March 29, 2024.

 Style and content

 Byington's work has been called literate, bawdy, sardonic and quirky.
 The Los Angeles Times described his film Harmony and Me as a "collision of joyous whimsy and bittersweet melancholy."
 His work is occasionally lumped in with the larger mumblecore movement in part because of his appearance in Andrew Bujalski's film Beeswax and his use of actors, such as Bujalski, Justin Rice, and Alex Karpovsky, who appeared in movies carrying the mumblecore label.